youzer-name/node-red-contrib-tessie-api/README.md

 - **Output 1**: Parsed vehicle data with topic and payload for sending via MQTT
 - **Output 2**: Debug data (if debug mode is enabled)

+The msg.topic output by the node always takes the form of {root_topic}/{vehicle_name}/{key}.
+The root topic is set in the node config.
+The vehicle name comes from the name the user set in the Tessie Vehicle Config node.

+The node attempts to map the data from the streaming format to the format used in the periodic REST API return.
+For example, the streaming API returns "Soc" for the state of charge.
+The REST API returns that data in charge_state.battery_level which is output from the node with topic charge_sate/battery_level.
+The node converts all streaming keys to lower case then checks its map for a match, in this case soc is mapped to charge_state/battery_level.
+So whether the state of charge is received from the websocket streaming or the REST API refresh, it will always be output under the topic charge_state/battery_level.
+All unmapped keys are output under the topic "unmapped/{key}"

+The node also outputs a heartbeat message every 60 seconds with the topic {root_topic}/{vehicle_name}/heartbeat.

 ### Configuration

 To use the streaming node you must have at least one vehicle and two servers configured.
 Currently the server Base URLs should be set to https://api.tessie.com and wss://streaming.tessie.com.
 - **Vehicle**: Create or select a vehicle config.
-The name configured for this vehicle will be used as the second element of the MQTT topic, after Topic Root.
+The name configured for this vehicle will be used as the second element of the MQTT topic, after Topic Root
 - **Server**: Create or select the Tessie API server config
 - **Stream Server**: Create or select the Tessie websocket streaming server config
 - **Topic Root**: Base topic prefix for output messages
   - So if you set you Topic Root to "tessie_api" and select a vehicle named "MyModel3", the topic for all messages sent by the node will start with "tessie_api/MyModel3/"
 - **Refresh Interval**: Polling interval in seconds for REST API.
-Set to 0 to disable periodic refresh.
+Set to 0 to disable periodic refresh
-- **Units**: Metric or Imperial
+- **Units**: Metric or Imperial.
+The node attempts to convert any key containing 'pressue', 'speed', 'temp', 'range', or 'odometer' to Imperial units if Imperial is selected
 - **Whitelist/Blacklist**: Filter keys to include/exclude from the output
 - **Group Output**: Send periodic data as one grouped message
-- **Debug**: Enable verbose logging and raw output
+- **Debug**: Enable console logging and raw output.
+When debug is enabled, logs are written to the Node Red logs and the raw streaming or API messages are sent to output 2
 - **Auto Start**: Begin streaming on deploy

 ### Status Indicators